 - Read and study the documents of the Second Vatican Council and the Popes’ missionary encyclicals;

-- See one’s personal history and that of one’s Church in a world perspective in order to think and act on the universal level;
+- See one’s personal history and that of one’s Church from a world perspective in order to think and act on the universal level;

 - Pray “the master of the harvest to send out laborers for his harvest” (Mt 9:37-38).